StimulCross/nestjs-lru-cache/README.md

 }
 ```

-The `@Cached` decorator can accept options object as the first argument instead of hash function.
-These options allow you to flexibly control caching behavior for a single decorated method.
+The `@Cached` decorator can accept an options object as its first argument.
+This provides flexible control over the caching behavior on a per-method basis.

 > [!NOTE]
-> Some options listed below override similar options specified in module [options](#options).
-If they are not set, the default values will be used.
+> Some options detailed below will override corresponding module-level settings defined under [options](#options).
+If no value is provided, the default is used.

-> **WARNING:** Make sure you set TTL in the decorator options or default TTL in module options.
-If you don't set TTL, this may cause the decorated method to always return the cached result, even if you set `max` or `maxSize` limiters.
+> [!TIP]
+> Carefully consider the behavior you expect from the cached method.
+Depending on your default configuration (`max` and `maxSize`), the cached result of the decorated method could remain in the cache for a very long time, always returning the same result.
+To avoid this, it is recommended to set a `ttl` to ensure that the cached result becomes stale over time.

--   `hashFunction` - A function that accepts the same parameters as the decorated method and returns a string that will be appended to the generated cache key.
-You can specify it as the first argument or use this property in the options object.
+-   `hashFunction` - A function that accepts the same parameters as the decorated method and returns a string to be appended to the generated cache key.
+This function can be specified either as the first argument to the decorator or as a property within the options object.
--   `useSharedCache` - Whether the decorated method should use shared cache across multiple class instances, even if the class is decorated with `@IsolatedCache` decorator.
-Defaults to `false`.
+-   `useSharedCache` - A boolean that determines whether the decorated method should share a common cache across multiple instances of the class, even if the class itself is decorated with the `@IsolatedCache` decorator.
+By default, this value is set to `false`.
--   `useArgumentOptions` - Makes the decorator use [argument options](#argument-options) passed as the last argument to the decorated method to control caching behavior for **one specific method call**.
-See below for more information.
-Defaults to `false`.
+-   `useArgumentOptions` - When set to `true`, this option directs the decorator to use the [argument options](#argument-options) provided as the last parameter of the decorated method to manage caching behavior for that specific call.
+By default, its value is `false`.

--   `ttl` - Max time to live for entries before they are considered stale.
--   `size` - The size of entry to add.
-Prevents calling the `sizeCalculation` function and just use the specified number if it is a positive integer.
--   `sizeCalculation` - Function used to calculate the size of stored entries.
-If you're storing strings or buffers, then you probably want to do something like `n => n.length`.
-The entry is passed as the first argument, and the key is passed as the second argument.
--   `noDisposeOnSet` - Whether the `dispose()` function should be called if the entry key is still accessible within the cache.
--   `noUpdateTTL` - Whether to not update the TTL when overwriting an existing entry.
--   `updateAgeOnGet` - Whether the age of an entry should be updated on `get()` (when the decorator gets the cached result of the decorated getter/method).
--   `updateAgeOnHas` - Whether the age of an entry should be updated on `has()` (when the decorator checks if the decorated getter/method has a cached result).
--   `noDeleteOnStaleGet` - Setting to `true` will cause stale entries to remain in the cache, until they are explicitly deleted with `delete(key)`, or retrieved with `noDeleteOnStaleGet` set to `false`.
+The library internally utilizes the cache methods (`cache.get()`, `cache.set()`, and `cache.has()`) provided by the underlying caching library.
+You can specify method-specific options to customize the behavior of these internal cache calls.
+For example, `cache.get()` accepts an options object that includes the `updateAgeOnGet` flag refreshes the TTL of a cached entry each time it is accessed.
+By including this flag in the decorator's options, you ensure it is consistently applied during internal `cache.get()` operations.

+For a comprehensive list of available options, see [GetOptions](http://isaacs.github.io/node-lru-cache/interfaces/LRUCache.GetOptions.html), [HasOptions](http://isaacs.github.io/node-lru-cache/interfaces/LRUCache.HasOptions.html), and [SetOptions](http://isaacs.github.io/node-lru-cache/interfaces/LRUCache.SetOptions.html).

-The example below shows how you can apply some cache options at the method level.
+The following example demonstrates how to apply specific cache options using the `@Cached` decorator:

 ```ts
 import { Injectable } from '@nestjs/common';